Rawa is part of a global conversation about changing the culture of development aid and empowering grassroots communities.

 When will you make your first round of grants?

-We’ve been hard at work for over two years at a primarily volunteer capacity to develop a model in tune with collective decision-making and community participation; ideally, we hope to raise enough funds to initiate first round by end of 2017.
-If you have the capacity to help support our launch, please let us know!
+We’ve been hard at work for several years at a primarily volunteer capacity to develop a model in tune with collective decision-making and community participation; the first round of grants will be awarded in spring 2019.
+If you have the capacity to support our launch, let us know!

 Rawa was envisioned as an initial three-year pilot—what happens after three years?